gh0stwizard/staticperl-modules/README.md

 Instead of that I found out quick workarounds and post them into this repo.

-Many modules in CPAN have incorrect requirements.
+Some modules in CPAN have incorrect requirements.
 So you have to install required modules manually before installing the target module.